 The opioid epidemic is showing no sign of slowing down in the United States with deaths from opioid-related overdoses now outpacing car accident fatalities.

-The Centers for Disease Control and Prevention (CDC) reported Thursday that due to opioid-related overdoses in 2016.
+The Centers for Disease Control and Prevention (CDC) reported Thursday that

 This is higher than the 40,200 deaths attributed to car accidents in the U.S. in 2016.

 In total, 63,632 drug-overdose deaths were reported in 2016, with 66 percent of those deaths involving some form of opioid.

 Dr. Sandeep Kapoor, director of Screening, Brief Intervention, and Referral to Treatment at Northwell Health in New York, said the numbers reveal how important preventative measures are to try to help people before they become addicted or overdose.

 “The numbers keep increasing unfortunately, and I really think it is a call to action for healthcare providers… to start diversifying our approach to do more for the community in question,” he told Healthline.

 The opioid crisis has been decades in the making, according to the CDC.

 It first started in the 1990s with prescription pills, then reached a “second wave” in the early 2000s with heroin, and a “third wave” in the past few years with the introduction of illicitly manufactured fentanyl — a compound that can be 30 to 50 times as potent as heroin.

 The CDC researchers said that illicitly manufactured fentanyl is now driving the new fatalities and is also being mixed into other drugs, even some not usually considered to be opioids.